CiscoDevNet/cloud-cml/documentation/AWS.md

 - check for errors in the log files in the `/var/log/cloud/` directory
 - check output of `cloud-init status`

+> [!NOTE]
-> **Note:** Not all instance flavors have a serial console but metal flavors do!
+> Not all instance flavors have a serial console but metal flavors do!

 ## Caveats and limitations

 This section lists a couple of caveats and limitations when running CML in AWS.

-### AWS only

-At this point in time, the tooling **only supports AWS**.
-Support for other platforms like Azure and Google Cloud Platform is planned for future releases.

 ### Metal flavor needed

 As pointed out above, full functionality **requires a metal instance flavor** because only the AWS metal flavors provide support for the VMX CPU flag to run accelerated nested VMs.
+A limited set of platforms works on non-metal flavors and when using the `00-patch_vmx.sh` customization script.

 ### No software upgrade

 Software upgrade or migration is **not supported** for cloud instances.
 We advise to download topologies or configurations prior to destroying the instance.

-### No cluster support

-At this point in time, CML AWS **instances are "all-in-one" instances**.
-No problems are expected running a cluster in AWS but this will require additional network plumbing and orchestration / configuration which hasn't been implemented and tested, yet.

 ### No bridge support

 CML cloud instances with the default networking have only one external IP address allocated.
 In addition, it's mandatory that no L2 frames leak into the outside network as this could disable access to the management IP address.

-For this reason, CML cloud instances by default only have the NAT network available.
+For this reason, CML cloud instances only have the NAT network available by default.
 Ensure that all external connectors use the NAT (`virbr0`) network and not the bridge network (`bridge0`).

 In case of advanced VPC configuration with additional networks and NICs inside of the CML controller, bridging could be set up manually.
 This is out of scope for this documentation / tooling.